NikKowPHP/social-brain/a.md

 ### **Chapter 10: Taming the Threat**
 #### Navigating Difficult Conversations

 Let's look at the ultimate debugging challenge.
-Our manager, Maria, has to give tough feedback to Mark, her senior engineer who is brilliant but abrasive.
+This is the conversation Maria has been dreading, the one that prompted her journey in the first place.
+She has to give tough feedback to Mark, her senior engineer who is brilliant but abrasive.
 His code is top-tier, but he's dismissive of junior developers' ideas in meetings, and two people have already complained to her.
-This is the conversation from Chapter 3, but now we're going to plan for it.
+This is the high-stakes test of everything she has learned so far.

 Maria's own system is on high alert.
 Her Sentinel brain is screaming *"This will be a disaster!
 He'll get defensive, angry, maybe even quit!"* Her stomach is in knots.
 She knows she has to have the conversation, but every instinct is telling her to avoid the conflict.